cassiozen/mithryn-ttrpg/gm guide.md

 Attack: A PC with Bounty Hunter is fighting an enemy who tries to slip away.
 The GM allows the tag to apply, counting one of the attack dice as an automatic hit.

-#### Putting complications to play
+### Complications in Play

+Complications are the shadow side of tags.
+They bring friction, spotlight characters, and keep the story dynamic.

+#### Why They Matter
+- They **add drama**, forcing choices that pure success cannot.
+- They **tie characters to the world**, through debts, reputations, flaws.
+- They **make victories sweeter**, because success came with struggle.

+#### GM Practices

-- Keep track of your PCs complications and keep them active.
-Look for natural opportunities to bring it into play.
+- **Keep Them Active**: Keep track of the PC’s complications and look  for natural opportunities to bring them into play.
-- Use complication as spotlight tools.
+- **Spotlight tool**: Use complication as spotlight tools.
 Triggering someone’s complication isn’t about punishing them — it’s about pulling them into the center of the story.

+---

 ### Awarding New Tags

-Tags aren’t only chosen at character creation — they can also be earned in play.
+Tags aren’t fixed at character creation.
+They can be earned in play.
 When a player does something extraordinary, the story itself can leave a mark on their character sheet.

 #### When to Grant a New Tag